Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/software-requirements.md

 ## Windows Users

-You may need to turn on virtualisation in your computers BIOS, some computers come with it turned off by default.
+You may need to turn on virtualization in your computers BIOS, some computers come with it turned off by default.
 Refer to your machines manufacturer for how to access your BIOS.